YAL-Game-Tools/Steam-P2P-Adapter/README.md

 	(e.g. `480` for SDK demo app)
 	since free apps do not have the matchmaking API enabled by default.
 	Make sure that Steam client is running!
+- Select the protocol (TCP or UDP) that the game uses.
+	Most games mention this in documentation; if they don't, they likely use TCP.
 - The person hosting a server (host) picks Server.
 	Enter the IP to connect to (`127.0.0.1` if hosted on the same machine) and port (determined by the game).